Skip to Content

 Depending on the manufacturer, we could have various things here, but some standard things include pitch shift, time warp, and filter options.

-The pitch shift option allows us to tune the to the desired pitch or use it as a effect.
+The pitch shift option allows us to tune the sample to the desired pitch or use it as a sound effect.
 It does so by an increment of semitones or cents.
 You can tune snares, kicks, or hats, or crank it for ultra pitched down vocal effect!

 Time stretch lets you slow down or speed up the samples without the change in pitch.
 This function is crucial for producers who are into remixing songs.